 Last week, a Twitter friend asked me if I could offer any advice on how to find a good recruiter.

-I’ve been pondering her question since she asked.
-It’s a good question, because a good recruiter working for a quality company can lift your career a notch or two.
+I’ve been pondering her question since then.
+It’s a good one because the right recruiter working for a quality company can accelerate your job search and lift your career a notch or two.

 Good Recruiters Work for Companies Where You Want to Work